or maybe

 Here are some common fixes:

-• Ensure you’re targeting the latest Polyscope python -m pip install polyscope --upgrade
+- Ensure you’re targeting the latest Polyscope

-• Precompiled wheels are available on pip for Python 3.5-3.9 (aka most common versions), check yours with python --version, and update your Python install if needed.
+pipmay not be able to use the precompiled wheels.
+Upgradepipwithpython -m pip install pip --upgrade. - Precompiled wheels are available on pip for Python 3.5-3.9 (aka most common versions), check yours with

-Source installs with PyPI
+Source installs with PyPI¶

 Despite our best efforts, the precompiled binaries still may not work on some platforms.
 You can intentionally instruct pip to build the library from source using: